Texas Survey Guide

 Large acreage tracts cost more to survey than typical urban lots simply because there is more ground to cover, more corners to set, and more boundary lines to document.

-Typical Survey Costs in Jim Wells County (2026)
+How Much Do Typical Surveys Cost in Jim Wells County in 2026?

 Survey TypeTypical Cost RangeCommon Uses